 Now I am aware that many have a very low opinion of the Articles.
 Many seem to know little about them, and to attach little weight to any quotation from them.
-"The Prayer-book, the Prayer-book!" is the watchword of these people;-all we have to do with is, what does the Prayer-book say?
-I disagree with such persons entirely.
-I look upon the thirty-nine Articles as the Church of England's confession of faith.
-I believe the words of the declaration which prefaces them, are strictly true, "That the Articles of the Church of England do contain the true doctrine of the Church of England," and that any doctrine which does not entirely harmonize with those Articles is not the doctrine of the Church.
-I honour and love the book of Common Prayer, but I do not call it the Church's confession of faith.
+"The Prayer-book! the Prayer-book! "is the watch-word of these people;---" all we have to do with is, what does the Prayer-book say?"-I disagree with such persons entirely.
+I look upon the Thirty nine Articles as the Church of England's Confession of faith.
+I believe the words of the declaration which prefaces them are strictly true, "That the Articles of the Church of England do contain the true doctrine of the Church of England," and that any doctrine which does not entirely harmonize with those Articles is not the doctrine of the Church.
+I honour and love the book of Common Prayer, but I do not call it the Church's Confession of faith.
 I delight in it as an incomparable manual of public worship, but if I want to ascertain the deliberate judgment of the Church upon any point of doctrine, I turn first to the Articles.
-What would a Lutheran or Scotch Presbyterian say of me, if I judged his Church by his minister's prayers, and did not judge by the Augsburg or Westminster Confessions?
-I do not say this in order to disparage the Prayer-book, but to point out calmly what it really is.
-I want to place the thirty-nine Articles in their proper position before the Reader's mind, and so to make him see the real value of what they say.
+What would a Lutheran or Scotch Presbyterian say of me, if I judged his Church by his minister's prayers, and did not judge it by the Augsburg or Westminster Confessions?
+I do not say this in order to disparage the Prayerbook, but to point out calmly what it really is.
+I want to place the Thirty-nine Articles in their proper position before the reader's mind, and so to make him see the real value of what they say.
 It is a circumstance deeply to be regretted that the Articles are not more read and studied by members of the Church of England.

-I will now ask the reader of this tract to observe the striking prominence which the Articles everywhere give to the Bible as the only rule of faith.
-The sixth Article says that "Whatsoever is not read in Holy Scripture, nor may be proved thereby, is not to be required of any man that it should be believed as an article of the faith, or be thought requisite and necessary to salvation."-The eighth says, that the "three creeds ought thoroughly to be believed and received, for they may be proved by most certain warrant of Holy Scripture."-The twentieth says, that "It is not lawful for the Church to ordain anything that is contrary to God's word written, neither may it so expound one place of Scripture that it be repugnant to another."-The twenty-first says, that "things ordained by General Councils as necessary to salvation have neither strength nor authority, unless it may be declared that they be taken out of Holy Scripture."-The twenty-second condemns certain Romish doctrines, because they "are grounded upon no warranty of Scripture, but are rather repugnant to the word of God."-The twentyeighth condemns transubstantiation, because it "cannot be proved by Holy Writ, but is repugnant to the plain words of Scripture."-The thirty-fourth says, that traditions and ceremonies of the Church may be changed, so long as "nothing be ordained against God's word."
+I will now ask the reader of this paper to observe the striking prominence which the Articles everywhere give to the Bible as the only rule of faith.
+The Sixth Article says, that "Whatsoever is not read in Holy Scripture, nor may be proved thereby, is not to be required of any man that it should be believed as an article of the faith, or be thought requisite and necessary to salvation."
+The Eighth says, that the "Three Creeds ought thoroughly to be believed and received, for they may be proved by most certain warrant of Holy Scripture."-The Twentieth says, that "It is not lawful for the Church to ordain anything that is contrary to God's Word written, neither may it so expound one place of Scripture that it be repugnant to another."--The Twenty-first says, that "things ordained by General Councils as necessary to salvation have neither strength nor authority, unless it may be declared that they be taken out of Holy Scripture."-The Twenty-second condemns certain Romish doctrines, because they "are grounded upon no warranty of Scripture, but are rather repugnant to the Word of God."-The Twenty-eighth condemns transubstantiation, because it "cannot be proved by Holy Writ, but is repugnant to the plain words of Scripture."-The Thirty-fourth says, that traditions and ceremonies of the Church may be changed, so long as "nothing be ordained against God's Word."